 Our results suggest that under the flat-rate scheme, clients are more likely to rely on financial advisors, especially in more complex and international products.
 But why?
 As financial advisors do not earn a commission with each product sold, clients reported in a survey that they perceive the advice under the flat-rate of higher quality than that under the commission scheme.
 As a result, clients trust their financial advisor more under the new flat-rate service.
 These customers associate the flat-rate at the bank with fairer and better advisor recommendations and feel more confident in investing in international capital markets.
 Overall, clients show to benefit more from using flat-rate services than commission-based investment services.
 This is surprising, as neither the financial advice nor services change.
 The substantial and beneficial change in investors’ behavior is simply the result of changing the pricing scheme.
 According to our study, motivating people to use flat-rate services or offering other no-commission alternatives could improve the financial well-being of private investors when it comes to financial advice.

-Andreas Hackethal is Professor of Finance at Goethe University in Frankfurt
+Andreas Hackethal is director of SAFE's Department Household Finance and Professor of Finance at Goethe University in Frankfurt.

 The project was partly funded by the Think Forward initiative.